Boating Under the Influence (BUI) in Georgia, Georgia BUI Lawyers

 Do you need an attorney if arrested for BUI?

-Chestney & Sullivan Georgia BUI Attorneys represent people charged with Boating Under the Influence on Georgia's lakes.If you find yourself in the unfortunate situation of being arrested for BUI in Georgia, you definitely need an experienced attorney.
+Chestney & Sullivan Georgia BUI Attorneys represent people charged with Boating Under the Influence on Georgia's lakes.If you find yourself in the unfortunate situation of being arrested for BUI in Georgia, you need an experienced attorney.
 An attorney with the proper resources and contacts can analyze and attack the accuracy of the state’s breath or blood test.
-An attorney may also help avoid any unwanted ramifications of a Boating Under the Influence charge, such as having a negative impact on your ability to operate a boat, or being subject to child endangerment laws if there were minors on the boat.
-Failing to have an attorney could result in a greater punishment if convicted of Boating Under the Influence, which is never a good outcome.
+An attorney may also help you avoid any unwanted ramifications of a Boating Under the Influence charge, such as hurting your ability to operate a boat or being subject to child endangerment laws if there were minors on the boat.
+Failing to have an attorney could result in a more significant punishment if convicted of Boating Under the Influence, which is never a good outcome.

 Allatoona BUI